 The court “heard how peace talks between the warring WAGs broke down during mediation”, said the Daily Mail.
 Vardy’s team argued that despite the “highly entertaining stories in the media referring to Wagatha Christie”, their client had “suffered widespread abuse and hostility as a result of the post for a long period and her children were also abused at school”.

 7 July 2021

-Yesterday, both sides claimed partial victory as Mrs Justice Steyn ruled on which arguments Rooney could keep in her defence after last month’s hearing.
+Both sides claimed partial victory as Mrs Justice Steyn ruled on which arguments Rooney could keep in her defence.
 She dismissed an argument that Vardy had insisted on sitting next to Rooney in the 2016 European Championship match between England and Wales “to guarantee her appearance in the media”.

 However, she ruled that Rooney could try to prove that Vardy was behind a “Secret Wag” diary column in The Sun on Sunday, which “included details of players’ alleged affairs and drug use”, and was published up until October 2019 when Rooney announced the result of her “detective work”, said The Times.

 Steyn said the alleged close relationship between Vardy and the tabloid newspaper was “one of the building blocks” of Rooney’s defence.

 “Explosive messages” were read out as the saga returned to the High Court in February, reported the Liverpool Echo.
 Rooney requested that the judge add Vardy’s former agent, Caroline Watt, to the legal proceedings.

 After Rooney tweeted that somebody was “betraying” her with leaks to The Sun, Watt allegedly sent a private WhatsApp message to Vardy with a laughing face emoji, saying: “It wasn’t someone she trusted.
 It was me.”